buffermint/landing-blog/source/_posts/ultimate-guide-to-get-the-most-out-of-your-idea-validation-process.blade.md

 They got feedback from their friends and colleagues who used the app.
 It turned out that people liked using it but found the design too complex.
 After simplifying the idea to only its most basic elements (a camera, photo filters, sharing capabilities, etc.), Systrom & Krieger were able to launch their product.

-You can find more successful idea validation stories that turned out to be billion-dollar businesses here. articles/6-amazing-startup-stories-of-successful-idea-validation
+You can find more successful idea validation stories that turned out to be billion-dollar businesses [here](https://buffermint.com/articles/6-amazing-startup-stories-of-successful-idea-validation).

 There are many strategies for idea validation, and it’s important to be mindful of the time constraints when doing research.
-Our team at BufferMint is available to help you find success with your own idea validation process.
-You can reach out to us by booking a discovery call.
+Our team at [BufferMint](https://buffermint.com) is available to help you find success with your own idea validation process.
+You can reach out to us by [booking a discovery call](<{{ $page->discovery_call_url }}>).